RajaSardar/aws-websocket-api-with-auto-server-response/README.md

 sls deploy
 ```
 to deploy into aws
-test the api with correct action routes
+test the api with correct action routes.
 ex:
 ```
 {"action": "message", "meassage": "Hello"}